Zelgadis87/rule-reactor/README.md

 # Documentation

-Documentation will be available with v0.0.2 on or about 2016-03-12.
+Documentation will be available with v0.0.3 on or about 2016-03-30.
 Meanwhile see examples directory.

+There is also an intro at: http://anywhichway.github.io/rule-reactor.html

 # Building & Testing